mpratt/Embera/README.md

 Michael Pratt - <yo@michael-pratt.com> - <http://www.michael-pratt.com>
 See also the list of [contributors](https://github.com/mpratt/Embera/contributors) which participated in this project.

-If you like this library and want to support me, you can do it via paypal.
+If you like this library, it has been useful to you and want to support me, you can do it via paypal.

 [![Support via PayPal](https://cdn.rawgit.com/twolfson/paypal-github-button/1.0.0/dist/button.svg)](https://paypal.me/mtpratt)

 ### License

 Embera is licensed under the MIT License - see the `LICENSE` file for details

-### Acknowledgements

-This library is heavily inspired by Python's [Logbook](https://logbook.readthedocs.io/en/stable/) library, although most concepts have been adjusted to fit to the PHP world.